king398/SainaRanesk/README.md

 **But that's not all - we also need to provide timestamps for the words in the audio file, a critical feature that will help users navigate and find the specific parts of the audio file they're looking for.
-All of these challenges combine to make this task a truly unique and challenging one, but with the right tools and approaches, we're confident we can rise to the challenge and deliver the best possible results.**
+All of these challenges combine to make this task a truly distinctive and challenging one, but with the right tools and approaches, we're confident we can rise to the challenge and deliver the best possible results.**

 ## 3.3 Model Selection